 - Web services by using a pre-defined XML tree architecture

-In both cases, the reported information is the same and permit being embedded into third-party visualization systems, like other GIS visors or more complex management systems.
-SIMONS provides the option to use SOCRATES OC as default visor solution to build a closed package.
+In both cases the reported information is the same and can be embedded into third-party visualization systems, like other GIS visors or more complex management systems.
+SIMONS provides the option of using SOCRATES OC as default visor solution to build a closed package.

 SIMONS is provided in two main modes:

-- Web-based for remote environments where the user remotely controls the execution of the desired services and get the expected output layers.
+- Web-based for remote environments where the user remotely controls the execution of the desired services and gets the expected output layers.

-SIMONS is mostly programmed in Java, except the EO Processing module that is programmed in Matlab and compiled into a C executable.
+SIMONS is mostly programmed in Java, except the EO Processing module, which is programmed in Matlab and compiled into a C executable.
 The delivered package is a Java Application File.

 SIMONS has been designed to be modular, flexible, reliable and unsupervised under SOA architecture philosophy.
 Details are shown below.